VPAC/superlinux/supercomputingwithlinux.md

 Note the use of command substitution by using $(command); sometimes you will find the use of backticks instead (e.g., `for file in * ; do mv $file \`echo $file | tr "A-Z" "a-z"\` ; done);` this is *not* recommended.
 The use of backticks (a) not a POSIX standard, (b) can be difficult to read with deep escapes and (c) can be *very* dangerous if mistaken for strong quotes.

 The following are examples of loops with conditional tests.
+Also note the use of bash's integer arithmetic, and especially the use of spacing and bracketing.

 `x=1; while [ $x -le 5 ]; do echo "While-do count up $x"; x=$(( $x + 1 )); done`
 `x=5; until [ $x -le 0 ]; do echo "Until-do count down $x"; x=$(( $x - 1 )); done`
 `x=1; until [ $x = 6 ]; do echo "Until-do count up $x"; x=$(( $x + 1 )); done`

 Even short, single line, scripts like these can be turned into permanent bashscripts if they are used regularly enough.
 It is good practise, for example, to convert them to executables and save them in a local `bin` directory (`/home/<username>/bin`) or similar in the user's PATH.
 For example, for a script `lowercase.sh`.

 ```
 #!/bin/bash